kevin-pb/data-structure-personal-information/README.md

 key[2]=Value3

-Por combeneiencia use el general con el comma_separated_value.
+For convenience I use the general with the comma_separated_value.

 [INI](https://github.com/kevin-pb/data-structure-personal-information/blob/master/person.ini)